DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 #### DNS

-nslookup is utility that checks DNS mapping, part of `bind-utils` or `bind-tools`, again depending on the distro.
+nslookup is utility that checks DNS mapping, part of `bind-utils` or `bind-tools` packages, again depending on the distro.

 * `nslookup google.com`
 * `nslookup gateway`